rueedlinger/ev3dev-python-robot/python/README.md

 ## Example code

-So there are the following basic robot examples for different challenges:
+We provide you some of the basic implementaion for the following robot challenges:

-- *explorer.py* is a python scripts for a simple obstacle avoiding robot.
+- *explorer.py* a simple obstacle avoiding robot or simple maze runner.
 - ..